raashidsalih/churn-pipeline/README.md

 ![Data Model Diagram](https://raw.githubusercontent.com/raashidsalih/churn-pipeline/main/assets/star.svg)

 Almost all of the services above run in their own docker containers, as seen in the diagram.
 These containers are running on a GCP VM, provisioned via Terraform.
-Finally, GitHub Actions facilitates CD, as changes made to this repo are reflected in the VM.
+Finally, GitHub Actions facilitates CI/CD, as the code is quickly checked for any issues and changes made to this repo are reflected in the VM.

 ## Some points to consider